iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 > Used to be great but now everytime I charge my phone the app crashes<br> :date: __2020-11-27 00:32:30__

 > I used to love this app but something in the most recent updates has been causing the phone's temp to rise and it keeps having to take a break.
 It never used to do that and it's to the point where the phone is hot to touch when it runs and this is when there are no other apps running in the background.<br> :date: __2020-11-26 23:09:32__

-> Worked well for the first day, then crashed constantly every night/ charge following.
-Made the phone almost impossible to use prior to uninstalling due to all the crashes occurring.<br> :date: __2020-11-26 16:07:07__

-> Idea itself is worthwhile, however after a few days the app will stop working or crash when you plug in the power.
-No support, no replies to messages.
-Constantly requires uninstalling and install if you want to continue supporting the projects, however your history/contributions are erased.<br> :date: __2020-11-23 23:10:19__